pmahdavi/reasoning-gym/training/README.md

 Training codebase for training LLMs using Reasoning Gym procedural dataset generators.

+**Note**: `qwen-math/` directory contains the code from the Tina project, used for the Qwen2.5 3B RG-Math training.
+This is separate from the rest of our training/evaluation codebase.

+This readme documents:

+- Training environment setup and usage example
+- Converting training checkpoints to HuggingFace format
+- Evaluation setup and usage for eval on RG data
+- Evaluation setup and usage for external benchmarks

 ### Requirements

 1. Prepare and activate a Python 3.11 virtual environment however you prefer.